yunwei37/vllm-exp/bug-study/analysis_llm/systematic_classification_framework/classification_framework.md

 ## Abstract

 This document presents a comprehensive taxonomy for classifying bugs and performance issues in Large Language Model (LLM) serving systems.
-The framework provides a systematic approach to categorizing issues across multiple dimensions: root causes, impact levels, and temporal characteristics.
+The framework provides a systematic approach to categorizing issues across multiple dimensions: root causes, system layers, impact levels, and temporal characteristics.

 ## 1. Introduction